List of largest optical reflecting telescopes: Table of reflecting telescopes

-This list is ordered by optical aperture, which has historically been a useful gauge of limiting resolution, optical area, physical size, and cost.
-Multiple mirror telescopes that are on the same mount and can form a single combined image are ranked by their equivalent aperture.
-Fixed altitude telescopes (e.g. HET) are also ranked by their equivalent aperture.
-All telescopes with an effective aperture of at least 3.00 m at visible or near-infrared wavelengths are included.
+Telescopes in this list are ordered by effective optical aperture, given as the diameter of a circle with equivalent collecting area.
+Aperture has historically been a useful gauge of telescopes' limiting resolution, optical area, physical size, and cost.
+Multiple mirror or segmented mirror telescopes that are on the same mount and usually form a single combined image are ranked by their equivalent combined aperture.
+Telescopes that cannot use their entire primary mirror at once (e.g. HET or LAMOST) are listed by their maximum effective aperture.
+Telescopes that are sometimes used for optical interferometry are listed individually, not as a combined instrument.
+All telescopes with an effective aperture of at least 3.00 m at visible or near-infrared wavelengths are included; selected smaller telescopes are listed elsewhere.